Millions of people in villages and towns in developing countries are diagnosed with serious illnesses that force them to make choices such as,

 - Specialists, mainly from the diaspora, are committed to helping a developing healthcare system.

-- health-E-net will provide the platform for doctors and other healthcare professionals interested in performing voluntary, charitable work, with a meaningful way to connect with communities in need.
+- health-E-net provides the platform for healthcare specialists with a meaningful way to connect with communities in need.

-- health-E-net will enable remote second opinion consultations over a secure and patient-controlled digital platform.
+- health-E-net enables remote second opinion consultations over a secure and patient-controlled digital platform.

 - Partnerships with leaders in digital data privacy and security ensure a commitment to both, data privacy and efficient remote consultations.